-However, the literature reports considerable uncertainty concerning the effectiveness of BMPs in treating bacteria.
+The uncertainty of BMPs effectiveness for bacteria, reported within the literature, is quite large.
 As an example, pet waste education programs have varying results based on stakeholder involvement.
-Therefore, MDE intends for the required reductions to be implemented in an iterative process that first addresses those sources with the largest impact on water quality and human health risk, with consideration given to ease of implementation and cost.
+Additionally, the extent of wildlife reduction associated with various BMPs methods (e.g., structural, nonstructural, etc.) is uncertain.
+Therefore, MDE intends for the required reductions to be implemented in an iterative process that first addresses those sources with the greatest impact on water quality and human health risk [e.g., hot spots], with consideration given to ease of implementation and cost.
 The iterative implementation of BMPs in the watershed has several benefits: tracking of water quality improvements following BMP implementation through follow-up stream monitoring; providing a mechanism for developing public support through periodic updates on BMP implementation; and helping to ensure that the most cost-effective practices are implemented first.